fxxholub/agv-app-handling-service/README.md

 7) inspect __common_map_talker__.
 Postman should be receiving `SubscribeMapTopic` message.
 6) inspect __manual_joystick_listener__.
 Do:
     - `docker logs -f leuze_agv_handling_service-demo_ros_joy_listener-1`
-    -  send `PublishJoyTopic` message with Postman.
+    -  send `PublishCmdVel` message with Postman.
         ```json
         {
             "type": 1,
-            "target": "PublishJoyTopic",
+            "target": "PublishCmdVel",
             "arguments": [123.123, 321.321, 231.231]
         }
         ```
     - watch the log in the terminal.
 It should print something like:
         `[joystick_sub]: Received Twist: linear=geometry_msgs.msg.Vector3(x=-1.2312300205230713, y=-3.213210105895996, z=0.0), angular=geometry_msgs.msg.Vector3(x=0.0, y=0.0, z=-2.312309980392456)`
-8) send `SendEndSession` message:
+8) send `EndSession` message:
     ```json
     {
         "type": 1,
-        "target": "SendEndSession",
+        "target": "EndSession",
         "arguments": [1],
         "invocationId": "12345"
     }
     ```
 9) docker services __manual_joystick_listener__ and __common_map_talker__ should be down.
 Check with `docker ps`.
-10) send `SendStartSession` again.
+10) send `StartSession` again.
 11) kill any ROS2 service and see the other come down too. `docker kill <container_id>`.
-You should be receivng `ReceiveSessionUnexpectedEnd` message in Postman.
+You should be receivng `SessionUnexpectedEnd` message in Postman.
 Check if the services are down with `docker ps`.

 # Process configuration